Skip to content

 When in trial, Lisa told us that her small shop uses TrialPad to “present like a big firm should.”
 Every judge she’s been in front of has found TrialPad to be useful and dynamic, opposing counsel has wanted to download TrialPad for themselves, and a few have even requested a quick lesson on how to use it.

-In a recent trial, TrialPad helped Lisa win a seven-figure verdict for her client, and she and her team were given compliments on their presentation by the jury.
-In that trial, she used TrialPad’s side-by-side tool to great effect.
-During the course of trial she compared two employment reviews side by side, and for each difference asked, “What changed?”
-At the end of trial she used TrialPad to fill out the verdict form side by side with the jury instructions, walking through each instruction to visually make the connection between the instruction and the verdict.
+TrialPad has helped Lisa win seven-figure verdicts and most recently, an eight-figure verdict for her clients.
+She and her team are often complimented on their presentation by the court and the jury, including their “on-the-fly” adaptability with evidence and presentation.
+For instance, Lisa uses TrialPad’s side-by-side tool to great effect.
+During the course of trial, she has compared two employment reviews side by side, and for each difference asked, “What changed?”
+In closing argument, she compares exhibits side-by-side, or lays out exhibits next to daily transcript witness “impeachment” slides crafted through TranscriptPad to explain the significance of the evidence to the jury.
+She also uses TrialPad to show the jury the verdict form side by side with the jury instructions, walking through each instruction to visually make the connection between the instruction and the verdict form choices.

 Lisa told us that with TrialPad, “you don't have to outsource your presentation, nor should you want to hand it off.
 A successful jury trial means having tip-of-the tongue familiarity with your case.
 No other program is as versatile on the fly.
 TrialPad is not a steep learning curve.
 TrialPad has immediate functionality.”

-Lisa can’t wait to get back into the courtroom for a jury trial.
-She’s been using TrialPad and Zoom for mediation, hearing, and depositions, but she is excited to present to a judge and jury in person again.
-And, she’s excited to get the chance to send documents and videos back to the jury with the all new ExhibitsPad!
+Lisa’s team helped win that recent 8-figure verdict using all the LIT SUITE apps.
+Additionally, she’s been using TrialPad and Zoom for mediation, focus groups, hearing, and depositions.
+And, she’s excited to get the chance to send documents and videos back to the jury with ExhibitsPad!

 Learn more about Lisa Peck and PECK-LAW, Employment & Civil Rights